Haworthia cooperi var. picturata (M.B.Bayer) M.B.Bayer

 Haworthia gracilis var. picturata (basionym), Haworthia oculata, Haworthia picturata

-Haworthia cooperi var. picturata is a dwarf, stemless succulent that may grow vigorously into large clumps.
+Haworthia cooperi var. picturata is a dwarf stemless succulent that may grow vigorously into large clumps.
 This variety of Haworthia cooperi has much rounding or squatness to the pale yellowish-green leaves.
 The leaves are variable even in the same rosette.
-The inflorescence is a simple, lax raceme bearing about 20 flowers of which 4 may be open at a time.
+The inflorescence is a simple, lax raceme bearing about 20 flowers, of which four may be open at a time.
 The flowers are white with a hint of pink and appear in late spring and early summer.

 USDA hardiness zones 10a to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).